StalkerAVG/TelegramBot_universityscheddule/groups/README.md

-this directory just for providing example of group folder
+This directory just for providing example of group folder